naparuba/tanuki-www/content/pages/docs/agent/options.md

   reduce write pressure.
 If a check ever changes state, the new state and associated output is syncronized immediately.
 To disable this behavior, set the value to "0s".

-* `domain` - By default, Consul responds to DNS queries in the "consul." domain.
+* `domain` - By default, XXX responds to DNS queries in the "XXX." domain.
   This flag can be used to change that domain.
-All queries in this domain are assumed to be handled by Consul, and will not be recursively resolved.
+All queries in this domain are assumed to be handled by XXX, and will not be recursively resolved.

 * `dns_config` - This object allows a number of sub-keys to be set which can tune how DNS queries are perfomed.
 See this guide on [DNS caching](/docs/guides/dns-cache.html).